 Cranfield University is committed to ensuring and promoting gender equality.
-The University’s plans for gender equality are embedded within a range of initiatives, reports and action plans in line with our mainstreamed approach to Equality, Diversity & Inclusion.
+The University’s plans for gender equality are embedded within a range of initiatives, reports and action plans in line with our mainstreamed approach to equity, diversity and inclusion (EDI).

 Mandatory requirements for a Gender Equality Plan (GEP)

 The GEP should be a formal document signed by the top management and disseminated within the institution.
 It should demonstrate a commitment to gender equality, set clear goals and detailed actions and measures to achieve them.

 Our Institutional Athena SWAN application and action plan was signed off by the University Executive and our action plan is published both internally and externally.
 The plan demonstrates Cranfield’s commitment to gender equality and sets out clear goals and SMART action points, which include specific, measurable, achievable, relevant and time bound actions.
 Each School within the University have developed local action plans to address issues at a local level.
 The University also publishes its annual EDI report and action plan.

 Have dedicated resources

 Resources for the design, implementation, and monitoring of GEPs may include funding for specific positions such as Equality Officers or Gender Equality Teams as well as earmarked working time for academic, management and administrative staff.